Ryūō: 29th Ryūō challenger controversy

 On January 18, 2017, Tanigawa announced that he was resigning as JSA president to assume responsibility for the JSA's handling of the matter.
 The following day, the resignations of Tanigawa and Akira Shima, the director in charge of the JSA's handling of the Miura allegations, were accepted at an emergency meeting of the JSA's board of directors.

 On February 27, 2017, another emergency meeting of JSA professionals was held in response to a petition signed by 28 current and former professionals asking that the JSA remove five board members involved in the handling of the controversy.
 The meeting took place via teleconferencing at JSA offices in Tokyo and Osaka, and a vote was held to determine whether the five should be asked to step down.
 Out of the 234 voting members of the JSA, 216 votes (including 64 by written proxy) were cast and a majority voted for the dismissal of three of the five: Teruichi Aono, Daisuke Nakagawa and Daisuke Katagami.

 On May 24, 2017, Miura and new JSA president Yasumitsu Satō held a joint press conference to announce that a settlement had been reached to resolve any outstanding issues between the two sides.
 Both sides acknowledged their acceptance of the findings in the independent investigative panel's report and expressed their desire to move on from the matter.
 It was also announced that the JSA agreed to pay Miura an undisclosed financial settlement to compensate him for not only lost game fees, but also for the mental anguish and damage caused to his reputation.
 Miura also announced that he met with Ryūō title holder Watanabe prior to the press conference and that he accepted Watanabe's apology for his role in the controversy.

 Players by Ryūō class

-Below is a list of professional players grouped by their class for the 38th Ryūō league (2024–2025) including their dan ranking.
-In addition to the regular professional players, four women's professionals, two apprentice professional 3-dans, and four amateur players also were assigned to Class 6.
+Below is a list of professional players grouped by their class for the 39th Ryūō league (2025–2026) including their dan ranking at the beginning of league play.
+In addition to the regular professional players, four women's professionals, one apprentice professional 3-dan, and three amateur players also were assigned to Class 6.
 Women's professional ranks are denoted by a "W" before a player's dan ranking.